-Anyone wishing to use chalk to advertise on campus sidewalks must obtain approval from the Office of Student Engagement at least five days prior to the event.
+Anyone wishing to use chalk to advertise on campus sidewalks must obtain approval from the Student Engagement Center at least five days prior to the event.
 Publicity materials with adhesive or gummed surfaces are prohibited in all locations.

-Anyone wishing to hang a banner anywhere on campus besides the Guillot University Center must secure approval from the Director of Student Engagement, 107 GUC.
+Anyone wishing to hang a banner anywhere on campus besides the Guillot University Center must secure approval from the Director of Student Engagement, GUC Student Engagement Center.
 Approval for banners in the Guillot University Center itself must be secured through the University Events Office.